DETAILED ACTION

 Examiner disagrees.
 While applicant may have potentially arrived at an improvement to the abstract idea, this is distinct from an improvement to a technical field, as suggested by applicant.

-Examiner’s position is that the combination of elements – e.g., a computer; a storage storing program instructions for causing the computer to; on an input display screen of a user interface; input through the input display screen of the user interface; the program instructions cause the computer to – are generic computing elements being used in their ordinary capacity to facilitate the tasks of the abstract idea.
+Examiner’s position is that the combination of elements – e.g., a controller configured to; from the controller; via one or more detectors; by the one or more detectors; a computer; a storage storing program instructions for causing the computer to; through an user interface; on the user interface – are generic computing elements being used in their ordinary capacity to facilitate the tasks of the abstract idea.
 Applicant has only described generic computing elements in their specification, as seen in [0039] of applicant’s specification as filed, for example.
 Further, the combination of these elements is nothing more than a generic computing system also applied to the tasks of the abstract idea.
 MPEP 2106.05(f) is clear that because the additional elements are merely instructions to apply the abstract idea to a generic computing system, they do not integrate the abstract idea into a practical application, when viewed alone or in combination.
+There is no improvement to a technical field, as suggested by applicant.

 Accordingly, examiner maintains the rejections under 35 U.S.C. § 101.